dbmdz/wolpi/docs/extensions.md

 # Extensions

+??? bug "TODO"
+    - Split into "Using Extensions" and "Developing Extensions" to reduce complexity for non-developers

 Wolpi's functionality can be extended with custom logic written in JavaScript or Python.
 This allows for integration with various authentication providers and image sources as well as customizing the standard processing pipelines with extra syntax or entirely custom behavior.